companieshouse/accounts-user-api/docs/endpoint-documentation.md

     - `204`: Success.
 Role is successfully deleted.
     - `400`: Bad request.
 The request body has errors.
     - `401`: Unauthorized.
 OAuth token not used.
     - `403`: Forbidden.
 User does not have the required permission.
     - `500`: Internal Server Error.
 - **Security:**
     - OAuth2 authentication is required for accessing the endpoints.

-### 6. Get a user based on there UserId
+### 10. Get a user based on their UserId
 - **Endpoint:** `/internal/users/{user_id}`
 - **Method:** GET
 - **Description:** Searches for the user with the matching user_id.